Functional central limit theorem for heavy tailed stationary infinitely divisible processes generated by conservative

-where for $r>0$, $\delta_{r}$ is a random variable, independent of the Mittag-Leffler process, with the distribution given by (\ref{eq:DynkinLamperti}).
-Since $\delta_r$ converges weakly to infinity as $r\to\infty$, by the dominated convergence theorem, the above expression converges to zero as $n\to\infty$. \end{proof}
+where for $r>0$, $\delta_{r}$ is a random variable, independent of the Mittag--Leffler process, with the distribution given by (\ref{eqDynkinLamperti}).
+Since $\delta_r$ converges weakly to infinity as $r\to\infty$, by the dominated convergence theorem, the above expression converges to zero as $n\to\infty$. \end{pf}

-\begin{remark} {\rm Two extreme cases deserve mentioning.
-A formal substitution of $\beta=0$ into \eqref{MT.transform} leads to a well-defined process $M_0(0)=0$ and $M_0(t)= E$, the same standard exponential random variable for all $t>0$.
+\begin{remark} Two extreme cases deserve mentioning.
+A formal substitution of $\beta=0$ into (\ref{MTtransform}) leads to a well-defined process $M_0(0)=0$ and $M_0(t)= E$, the same standard exponential random variable for all $t>0$.
 This process is no longer the inverse of a stable subordinator.
-It can, however, be used in \eqref{eq:MLSM}.
-It is elementary to see that the resulting \SaS\ process $Y_{\alpha,0}$ is, in fact, a \SaS\ L\'evy motion.
+It can, however, be used in (\ref{eqMLSM}).
+It is elementary to see that the resulting $\SaS$ process $Y_{\alpha,0}$ is, in fact, a $\SaS$ L\'evy motion.

-On the other hand, a formal substitution of $\beta=1$ into \eqref{MT.transform} leads to the degenerate process $M_1(t)=t$ for all $t\geq 0$ (which can be viewed as the inverse of the degenerate 1-stable subordinator $S_1(t)=t$ for $t\geq 0$.)
-Once again, this process can be used in \eqref{eq:MLSM}, if one interprets the measure $\nu$ as the unit point mass at the origin.
-The resulting \SaS\ process $Y_{\alpha,1}$ is now the degenerate process $Y_{\alpha,1}(t)=tY_{\alpha,1}(1)$ for all $t\geq 0$, where $Y_{\alpha,1}(1)$ is a \SaS\ random variable.
+On the other hand, a formal substitution of $\beta=1$ into (\ref{MTtransform}) leads to the degenerate process $M_1(t)=t$ for all $t\geq0$ [which can be viewed as the inverse of the degenerate 1-stable subordinator $S_1(t)=t$ for $t\geq0$].
+Once again, this process can be used in (\ref{eqMLSM}), if one interprets the measure $\nu$ as the unit point mass at the origin.
+The resulting $\SaS$ process $Y_{\alpha,1}$ is now the degenerate process $Y_{\alpha,1}(t)=tY_{\alpha,1}(1)$ for all $t\geq0$, where $Y_{\alpha,1}(1)$ is a $\SaS$ random variable.